Dual-screen LCD Projection, Document Camera, Multimedia Lectern, Wireless Microphone, DVD, CD, VHS, Wireless Ethernet

 SETTING UP DOC CAM

-If you have turned the unit on but you do not see your image, make sure that the EXT/INT light (see button #7 below) is OFF.
+If you have turned the unit on but you do not see your image, make sure that the EXT/INT light is OFF.

-Rotating the camera head so that the lens is aimed at the slide light field (the slide-sized white rectangle towards the rear of the unit in the top illustration on the right) will set the camera to Slide.
+Rotating the camera head so that the lens is aimed at the slide light field will set the camera to Slide.
 The Zoom will auto zoom to the slide size.
 To use the camera with a document again, gently rotate the head until you feel a slight click, this is the optimized position for document projection.
-The Zoom will return to your last zoom setting.
+The Zoom button will return to your last zoom setting.